trueos/pcbsd/src-qt5/docs/preinstall.rst

 Touch Screens
 --------------

-PC-BSD® should automatically detect USB-based touch screen devices.
+TrueOS® should automatically detect USB-based touch screen devices.
 If your display is USB and is not auto-detected, send the output of :command:`usbconfig` and your :file:`/etc/X11/xorg.conf` file using the :ref:`Report a bug` tool.

 .. index:: partition